hypriot/x11-on-HypriotOS/README.md

 But it's really easy to install all X11 utilities, if you'd like to connect a HDMI monitor or the official 7" touch screen display from the Raspberry Pi Org.

+Credits:
+these details are based on blog post [Jessie on Raspberry PI 2 with Docker and Chromium](https://medium.com/@icebob/jessie-on-raspberry-pi-2-with-docker-and-chromium-c43b8d80e7e1) by user [icebob](https://medium.com/@icebob).

 ## Installing X11 and LightDM on HypriotOS
 Running the installer script need sudo privileges for some elevated commands.